durffy/UMLHero/Design/UserStories.md

 AS a: Designer
 I want: Create Usecases
+so that: I can track senarios for possible objects within a project

+AS a: Designer
+I want: Read Usecases
-so that: I can review senarios for possible objects
+so that: I can review senarios for possible objects for a project